- We advise you to exercise normal safety precautions in the Cook Islands.

 There are no hyperbaric chambers on any of the islands for treatment of scuba diving related injuries.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in New Zealand.
 All registered dive companies carry basic treatment equipment to meet Professional Association of Diving Instructors (PADI) standards.

 Outbreaks of the mosquito-borne illness dengue fever occur from time to time in the Cook Islands.
-In May 2012, several cases of dengue fever were confirmed on the main island of Rarotonga.
 We recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 For further information on dengue fever see the WHO's Dengue factsheet.

 It is recommended that all drinking water be boiled or that you drink bottled water.